 To use Collection Filtering:

-- 1) Select Collection Filtering from the Mode Menu. - 2) Ensure the box is checked On. - 3) Threshold the default threshold setting is -75.
-This is the recommended setting but may need to be adjusted in certain WiFi environments (see note on next page).
-Use the slider bar to adjust up (or down). - 4) To Ignore NC Clients (Probe Requests) select that button.
-The default setting is to Log NC Clients and collect probe request data.
+- 1) Select Collection Filtering from the Mode Menu. - 2) Click the On button. - 3) Threshold Use the slider bar to adjust up (or down) to the desired threshold setting. - 4) To Ignore NC Clients (Probe Requests) click that button.